-I'm a gadget guy and didn't think think there was a kitchen gadget I didn't like but what about these Stainless Steel Herb Mills?
+I'm a gadget guy and didn't think there was a kitchen gadget I didn't like but what about these Stainless Steel Herb Mills?
 What am I doing wrong with mine?
-My wife gave me one for my birthday and we were both excited about using it on all our fresh herbs we were growing in our garden this summer.
+My wife gave me one for my birthday and we were both excited about using it on all the fresh herbs we grew in our garden this summer.

-As you can see from the photo, an herb mill has rotary blades that are supposed to mince fresh herb like basil and cilantro instead of chopping them up with a knife.
-I first tried using it to make the tarragon and cilantro herb butters I wrote about last time.
+As you can see from the photo, an herb mill has rotary blades that are supposed to mince fresh herbs like basil and cilantro instead of chopping them up with a knife.
+I first tried using it to make the tarragon and cilantro herb butter I wrote about last time.

 Expecting to fill the stainless reserve area with cilantro, turn the crank a couple of times and end up with perfectly minced, fragrant product, I was surprised at the nasty ball of shredded green stuff caught in the blades.
-I ended up throwing the cilantro out and starting over with my knife and cutting board.
+I threw the cilantro out and started over with my knife and cutting board.

 Has this happened to anyone else?
 Is my technique wrong?
 Please let me know!

 I tried it on a few other fresh herbs and the same results occurred.
 Looking back, I'm wondering why I even need an herb mill.